PanosK92/SpartanEngine/README.md

 - Windows support.

 # Planned Features
-- Ability to save anything in a custom engine format, total revamp of scene IO, will bring great flexibility to the editor <- Currently working on this
+- Ability to save anything in a custom engine format, total revamp of scene IO <- Currently working on this
 - Audio source and listener components.
 - DirectX 12 Renderer
 - Draw call batching (static & dynamic).